yadutaf/tracepkt/README.md

 ## The full story

-This repository is related to an upcomming blog post on https://blog.yadutaf.fr/.
-Stay tuned!
+This project started as an illustation for a blog post on perf and eBPF https://blog.yadutaf.fr/2017/07/28/tracing-a-packet-journey-using-linux-tracepoints-perf-ebpf/.

 ## Usage

 To use this project, you need a working / recent BCC install on your system.
 Read more about BCC on their Github repository: https://github.com/iovisor/bcc.

-Additionally, you'll need a recent kernel (presumably >= 4.4) and full root privilege.
+Additionally, you'll need a recent kernel (presumably >= 4.7) and full root privilege.

 ## License